Skip to Content

 I think using the quince paste really elevated this dish and made it unique.
 Quince is not low carb either however, so use your preferred fruit.

 The other carb-heavy ingredient of course is the tortillas.
 If you are aiming to lower the carb count, you can either omit the tortillas all together or you can use a lower carb tortilla.
-This list compares the store-bought low carb versions and homemade low carb tortillas.
+This list compares store-bought low carb tortillas vs homemade low carb tortillas.

 So, to keep the integrity of al pastor but still get the delicious taste, focus on using really fresh spices, and great pork and then just go easy on the pineapple.